View Nepal in Detail

 Day 1

 The trek to the Khopra Danda officially begins at Nayapul, which is a picturesque 1.5-hour drive from Pokhara.
 The trail gives you a mild yet lovely start to the journey as it passes by peaceful villages, green terraced fields, and running rivers.
 Once you’ve passed through Tikhedhunga village, you’ll start the difficult ascent up over 3,000 stone steps to Ulleri.
-Although this portion of the hike can be challenging, it is well worth it for the breathtaking views of the surrounding landscapes, local life, and green hills.
+This area of the trek can be a little difficult, but the views of the country around, and of the people, and the green hills, are so beautiful that it is amply repaid for by the labour.

 Stay overnight in Ulleri.